 Offender Rehabilitation Aides assist in providing counseling, guidance, case management, and various services to inmates at Department of Corrections and Community Supervision (DOCCS) facilities.
 Incumbents assist the counseling staff, primarily but not exclusively Offender Rehabilitation Coordinators, in their casework, including: interviewing inmates; assisting with inmate group sessions; maintaining case files; providing personal assistance to inmates for the maintenance of family contacts via telephone and written correspondence; assisting inmates in completing complex written forms; and explaining rules and procedures.
-In addition, Offender Rehabilitation Aides assist in the care and confinement of inmates sentenced to the custody of the DOCCS.
 These positions are found at DOCCS.

 Offender Rehabilitation Coordinators apply social casework principles to the social, educational, vocational rehabilitation, and preparation of offenders released to community supervision (parole and post-release supervision) and under strict and intensive supervision and treatment (SIST) pursuant to Article 10 of the Mental Hygiene Law.
 They: guide and assist offenders in their adjustment to their new environment, identifying appropriate treatment services for offenders with significant problems and special needs; prepare offenders for release into the community by encouraging them to enhance their educational and vocational skills and modify their behavior; develop final community supervision and discharge plans; and ensure that targeted services are identified pre-release and community-based supports are available upon release.
 Offender Rehabilitation Coordinators also prepare comprehensive release reports that are utilized by the Board of Parole and by Parole Officers.